Microblading Beard and Mustache

 Whatever the purpose is, it can give super realistic results that last several years.

-Beard and mustache microblading is a great treatment for men who like wearing a beard or a stubble, but have sparse patches, thin hair that looks patchy, or an asymmetric beard line on the face or underneath the jaw.
+Microblading beard and mustache is a great treatment for men who like wearing a beard or a stubble, but have sparse patches, thin hair that looks patchy, or an asymmetric beard line on the face or underneath the jaw.

 It can also be used to camouflage scars, or even recreate the whole stubble for clients who don’t have any facial hair, like people suffering from alopecia, patients who’ve undergone chemotherapy, or transgender people transitioning for female to male.

-Beard and microblading can be done in two ways depending on the desired look, but the basics are the same as with any permanent makeup procedure: organic pigments in the shade that blends with the natural hairs are injected into the skin by opening up its surface in microincisions that imitate the shape of natural hairs.
+Beard microblading can be done in two ways depending on the desired look, but the basics are the same as with any permanent makeup procedure: PMU pigments in the shade that blends with the natural hairs are injected into the skin by opening up its surface in microincisions that imitate the shape of natural hairs.

 In this case, the artist makes longer incisions and imitates the look and color of longer hairs.
 Sparse patches are filled in with a higher stroke saturation, while volume is added by drawing strokes all over the jaw and cheek area between the natural hairs.

 In this case, pigments are injecting in dots rather than strokes, resembling the scalp micropigmentation technique.
 For this look, artists generally recommend an ashy tone rather than shades of brown, since this is the color hairs have at the point of emerging.

 Stubble recreation, sometimes called beard micropigmentation, is a great technique for camouflaging scars in the area.
 It can even be used to cover the whole area for clients who don’t have any facial hair for whatever reason.

-The results of microblading generally last up to 2 years, depending on aftercare, lifestyle, and the general state of the body.
+The results of beard microblading generally last up to 2 years, depending on aftercare, lifestyle, and the general state of the body.
 Everyone’s system absorbs pigments at its own rate.

 In order to maintain your results as long as possible, make sure to follow all aftercare instructions, and avoid certain activities and products that accelerate fading.
 Once the results do start fading, you can book a touch up and prolong them.

-It depends on the amount of work to be done.
 The artist needs to examine the area, do the outlining, mix pigments, and finally apply them as meticulously as possible.
-Small corrections usually take about an hour, but the treatment can take up to 3 hours for filling in thin beards diffusely, or recreating stubble on the whole area.
+Small corrections usually take about an hour, but the treatment can take up to 3 hours for filling in thin beards diffusely or recreating stubble on the whole area.

 Small corrections usually start at $200, but for significant work, the price goes up to about $600.
-Some artists charge by hour.
+Some artists charge by the hour.

 The best way to know the price of the beard and mustache is to book a consultation appointment with the artist and let them assess the amount of work that needs to be done.
 If you decide to have men’s eyebrow microblading too, some artists offer special prices.

 Something to keep in mind is that there is no training for this particular spinoff, so it’s mostly done by artists who are so experienced in brow microblading that they feel comfortable with treating other areas on the face.

 Mustache and beard microblading is an innovative treatment for men that enhances facial hair.

-Since the treatment is rather new and if there is no artist specializing in this treatment in your area, it’s best to call up a few of the most experienced and renowned artists in your area an ask if they’ve ever done facial hair enhancement and if they’d be willing to.
+Since microblading beard is rather new, it’s likely that there is no artist specializing in this treatment in your area.
+It’s best to call up a few of the most experienced and renowned artists in your area and ask if they’ve ever done facial hair enhancement and if they’d be willing to.